hphelion/documentation/cloudos/install.review-license-details.md

 ---
 layout: default
-title: "Review Licensing Details"
+title: "Review License Details"
-permalink: /cloudos/install/review-licensing-details/
+permalink: /cloudos/install/review-license-details/
 product: cloudos

 ---

-# Review Licensing Details
+# Review License Details

 This topic describes the steps to review the licensing details for your instance of the HP Cloud OS Operational Dashboard.